 Scientists have found a new species of river dolphin that's been living in Brazil's Araguaia River — the first such discovery in nearly 100 years — and their research may settle some long-standing ...

-Scientists in Brazil have discovered the first new species of river dolphin since 1918.
-The new species known as, Inia araguaiaensis, can mostly be found in a 932 mile stretch of the Araguaia ...
+Scientists in Brazil have discovered a new species of river dolphin, the first new species to be found since 1918.
+Known as Inia araguaiaensis, it can mostly be found in a 932-mile stretch of the ...

 SÃO PAULO — Scientists have made the first discovery in 100 years of a new river dolphin species.
-The discovery of the “Inia araguaiaensis” in the waters of the Araguaia river in Brazil’s ...
+The discovery of the “Inia araguaiaensis” in the waters of the Araguaia river in Brazil’s vast Amazon ...

 Results that may be inaccessible to you are currently showing.